 - The Handmaid’s Tale by Atwood, Margaret

 - Even more relevant today than when first published, Atwood’s description of a dystopian, Puritanical society with no agency for women chills.
-My review will focus on the use of Scripture as justification.
+My review focuses on the use of Scripture as justification.

 - The Armored Saint by Cole, Myke

 - Heloise is the hero we need now.
 Tight, intricate, suspenseful story about a young woman leading the uprising against the religious order in charge.
 Book 3, The Killing Light, comes out in 2019.

 - A Visit From the Goon Squad by Egan, Jennifer